dogokit/dogokit-stack-all/README.md

 > 🐱 Short URL: [a.catamyst.com/stack-all](https://a.catamyst.com/stack-all)

 This is Catamyst's both technical and non-technical stack.
+The opiniated stack list to manage and build modern apps with web technologies.
 Which could also help to setup a new team or company tools.
 These preferences are mainly from [M Haidar Hanif](https://github.com/mhaidarhanif) at [Catamyst](https://github.com/catamyst).

+For the simpler version, see [catamyst/stack](https://a.catamyst.com/stack).

 ## Table of Contents